predictive-powers 0.6.0

 The below example, shows how to perform a simple search using a GoogleSearchService.

-import io.github.mzattera.predictivepowers.google.endpoint.GoogleEndpoint;
+import io.github.mzattera.predictivepowers.google.services.GoogleEndpoint;

 import io.github.mzattera.predictivepowers.google.services.GoogleSearchService;